 8. Keep Rooms Dark at Night

 Light plays a significant role in our internal circadian rhythms, by affecting the mechanisms that govern drowsiness and wakefulness.
 Your body is generally geared to get sleepy in the dark and active in the light.

 Most sleep professionals suggest keeping the bedroom as dark as possible at night, including turning off all electronics, clocks and lamps.
 For people who live in cities, dark drapes or light blocking shades can minimize outside light from windows.

-Blackout shades or eye masks may be even more important if your sleep schedule involves sleeping much past sunrise, as the bright sunlight could make the last couple hours of your sleep less restful.
+Blackout shades or m may be even more important if your sleep schedule involves sleeping much past sunrise, as the bright sunlight could make the last couple hours of your sleep less restful.

 9. Use Dim Lights in the Evening

 To further use lighting to your advantage, start dimming down in the couple of hours leading up to your bedtime.
 Turn off bright fluorescent or halogen bulbs and opt for dim lamps in living areas and bedrooms instead.

 Having a dimmer switch installed or using a lamp with a “smart” lightbulb would allow you to gradually taper off the light closer to bed and even change the hue, helping to encourage natural drowsiness.